Derrick Johnson (activist): DACA

 On June 18, 2020, in Trump v.
-NAACP, the Supreme Court of the United States blocked the Trump administration's effort to rescind DACA in "Donald J. Trump, President of the United States, et al., Petitioners v.
+NAACP, the Supreme Court of the United States blocked the Trump administration's effort to rescind the Deferred Action for Child Arrivals program for young immigrants in "Donald J. Trump, President of the United States, et al., Petitioners v.
 National Association for the Advancement of Colored People, et al." The Supreme Court ruled in favor of the NAACP in a 5-to-4 decision.
 President Trump later wrote in a tweet that this was a "shotgun blasts into the face of people that are proud to call themselves Republicans or Conservatives."

-GQ Magazine reported that under Derrick Johnson's leadership, "the nation's foremost and oldest civil rights organization landed a huge win in its Supreme Court case — Trump v.
-NAACP — that prevents Donald Trump's administration from rescinding the Deferred Action for Childhood Arrivals program for young immigrants."
-Johnson added, "It's a huge victory for us."
+GQ Magazine reported that under Derrick Johnson's leadership the NAACP had landed a huge win against the Trump administration, with Johnson noting, "It's a huge victory for us."